ibm-datapower/datapower-tutorials/README.md

 In this tutorial I am running an Ubuntu 16.04 VM with Docker 1.12 and OpenShift 1.5 (running as a docker image).
 I've also made sure that this machine has enough memory and compute resources to deploy my containers.

-There are a couple options available when deploying a DataPower container to achieve the ultimate goal of availability and reproducibility so that a DataPower Pod outage does not result in manual steps to re-deploy and add a new gateway to the API management server or in major loss of state.
+There are a couple options available when deploying a DataPower container to achieve the ultimate goal of availability and reproducibility so that a DataPower Pod outage does not result in manual steps to re-deploy and re-join the gateway to the API management server or in major loss of state.
 I will be using `hostPath` volumes (TODO: and data containers) for simplicity and demonstration but you may and should use other types as appropriate for the deployment.
 The volumes will store the DataPower configuration in the `config:` directory to persist the connection information to the API management server as well as other artifacts and crypto-material in the `local:` and `sharedcerts:` directories.

 #### A) Using hostPath volumes.